06/08/23 | Court Denies Amazon and Apple’s Motion to Dismiss Price-Fixing Claims

 Read the order »

 Did you buy a new iPhone or iPad from Amazon.com between 2019 and the present?
-You likely overpaid due to a pricing scheme between Apple and Amazon designed to artificially inflate costs.
+You may have overpaid due to an allegedly illegal agreement between Apple and Amazon.
 Fill out the form to find out your consumer rights »

 Case Status